negar-foroutan/multilingual-code-switched-reasoning/README.md

 ```

 ## Data
-Translations of RuleTaker and LeapOfThought (LoT) datasets can be found in the `data` folder.
+Translations of RuleTaker and LeapOfThought (LoT) datasets can be downloded from [here](https://drive.google.com/file/d/1CPZjztcOsC4NmF_xAaLASYjjuqeSPcsH/view?usp=share_link).
 For the LoT dataset, the files start with  **"randomized"** are the modified version of the data we used for our experiments (randomly negate 50% of statements).
 For more information on this dataset, please check Appendix A.2 of the paper.

 ## Usage
 In all the following experiments, you can either pass the arguments directly to the python script or specify the arguments in a `JSON` file and pass the file path to the script.